 - Jerk-abuser: People like the jerk, are simply the meanest ones by nature.
 This person brings a toxic attitude to the office environment by delivering angry or abusive remarks on their colleagues.

-- The Critic: This person is employed as the manager, who talks down to direct reports and criticize your work constantly.
+- The Critic: This person is someone with power at the workplace, like your reporting manager and he/she talks down to direct reports and criticizes their work constantly.

 - Gossiping lad: Every office has one gossiper, who can become a form of bullying if the culprit is out to stain your reputation.
 He keeps on passing on the information irrespective of wrong or right, in the whole office.